jbpkp07/Project1/README.md

 Live-link : https://jbpkp07.github.io/Project1

-TechIn is a job search website with a focus in technology and web developemt jobs.
+TechIn is a job search website with a focus on technology and web developemt jobs.
+It has a dark theme to target the coder market!

 Description :